johnnyreilly/typescript-ts-loader-watch-api-illustration/README.md

+# Update 23/01/2018

+With the [changes made](https://github.com/TypeStrong/ts-loader/pull/715) by @sheetalkamat for TypeScript 3.3.1 the issues reported here are resolved.

 # New Watch API issues illustration

 With TypeScript 2.7 support for the API is being exposed.
 [This wonderful PR](https://github.com/TypeStrong/ts-loader/pull/685) by @sheetalkamat to ts-loader added support for the API to ts-loader.